Tarasenko, Steen score late, lift Blues past Canucks 4-3

 Sedin scored off a nifty pass from his brother Daniel Sedin to tie the game at 8:27 of the second period.
 The goal was scored 19 seconds after Shattenkirk's shot trickled in past Markstrom that appeared to give the Blues a two-goal lead, but the referees had blown it dead believing that Markstrom had stopped it.

+''I still think we're making a few too many mistakes to be able to get points and if it comes down to little things and it has been costly on this road trip,'' Henrik Sedin said.

 NOTES: The Blues improved to 7-2 in the second game of back-to-back sets. ...
 With their win Wednesday at Detroit, the Blues swept a five-game road trip for the first time in franchise history. ...
-Horvat (bone bruise) and C Brandon Sutter (wrist) returned to the Canucks' lineup after each missing a game.
+Horvat (bone bruise) and Sutter (wrist) returned to the Canucks' lineup after each missing a game.

 UP NEXT